xpqz/dyalog-docs/interface-guide/docs/graphics/picture-buttons.md

 You can obtain **complete** control over the appearance of a Button by using the BtnPix property; however this entails more work on your part.

-BtnPix allows you to associate three bitmaps with a Button, i.e.
+BtnPix allows you to associate three bitmaps with a Button, that is:

 - one for when the Button is in its normal state
 - one for when it is pressed/selected